mcarr823/pi-tv-streamer/install/Restart.md

 Plasma Bigscreen (X11) will also work, if you prefer X11 over wayland.

-If you don't know what that means, just choose Plasma Bigscreen without X11.
+If you don't know what that means, just choose Plasma Bigscreen (Wayland).

 Once you've made your choice, login.